ccicconetti/serverlessonedge/docs/BUILDING.md

 Note that [gmock](https://github.com/google/googlemock) is also needed to compile the unit tests but, if everything goes right, it will be downloaded automatically by CMake (needless to say: you do need a working Internet connection for this step).

-This will compile the full build tree *except OpenCV*.
+This will compile the full build tree *except OpenCV and without QUIC support*.
 The executables will be in `build/debug/Executables` from the repo root.

 The unit tests can be executed by running `build/debug/Test/testedge` or, if you want to execute _all_ the unit tests (including those of the sub-modules), run `NOBUILD=1 etsimec/rest/support/jenkins/run_tests.sh`.
 Note that without setting the environment variable `NOBUILD` the script will remove the full content of the build directory.